Do you want to learn more about invoice processing software? If so you’re in the right place.

 It costs businesses approximately $22 to manage the process manually starting with the receipt of the invoice until the payment gets made, notes Aberdeen Research.
 Using an AP automation process, that cost drops to approximately $10.

-Businesses typically spend about 65-70 percent less time using AP automation instead of manual processes, Goldman Sachs reports.
+Businesses typically spend up to 70 percent less time using AP automation instead of manual processes, Goldman Sachs reports.
 These companies speed up invoice approvals from approximately 10 days to three days.